auto scaling observability

 Nevertheless, the ever-changing nature of these systems can cause them to fail in many ways.
 Distributed systems are inherently complex, and, as systems theorist Richard Cook notes, “Complex systems are intrinsically hazardous systems.”

 Cloud-native systems require a new approach to monitoring, one that is open-source compatible, scalable, reliable, and able to control massive data growth.
-But cloud-native monitoring can’t exist in a vacuum: it needs to be part of a broader observability strategy.
+However, cloud-native monitoring can’t exist in a vacuum; it must be part of a broader observability strategy.

 Key Features of Observability: